Home » AtCorfu Travel Blog » Best Corfu Beaches » 7 Wonderful Secluded Beaches Near Paleokastritsa

 Paradise Beach or Chomoi

 Paradise Beach lives up to its name, A deserted paradise only accessible from the sea, located slightly south of the beach of Liniodoros.
-It is the second size beach in the area and it looks so much the same as the neighboring beach of Stelari.
+It is the second-largest beach in the area, and it looks so much the same as the neighboring beach of Stelari.

 Stelari